mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

     >
     >Due to the second criterion, there may be notable variations between the number of targeted profiles and the count of unique impressions.

-* **[!UICONTROL Interaction rate]**: percentage of engagements with your In-app message.
+* **[!UICONTROL Interaction]**: number of engagements with your In-app message.
 This includes any actions taken by the users, such as clicks, dismissals, or any other interactions.

 The **[!UICONTROL In-app summary]** graph shows the evolution of your In-app impressions and interactions for the concerned period.